xrrocha/nobocoder/README.md

 by the brute-force method of comparing the unknown term with every word in the dictionary (yes, yes, we'll improve upon this later.)
 We then complain if there are no similar words or show a list of suggestions otherwise.

-This snippet still has something smelly about it.
-For one it incurs in the sin of consuming the data in the same context in which it is produced.
+This snippet still has something smelly about it: it incurs in the sin of consuming the data in the same context in which it is produced.
 This practice hinders reuse and makes code difficult to understand and modify.